Skip to main content

 A typical site visit takes around one to two hours.
 Once the inputs are confirmed, the calculation is usually turned around the next day.
 Desktop jobs can move just as quickly if the supplied information is complete.

 Yes, if the information is good enough.
 Reliable drawings, dimensions, window details, construction type, and insulation assumptions can be enough for a desktop calculation.
-If a site visit would materially improve the result, we will tell you before you book.
+If a site visit would materially improve the result, we will flag that upfront.

 We work to the relevant industry standards, including MIS 3005-D and CIBSE guidance, and make the inputs and assumptions visible in the report so the result is easier to review.